-Chapter's Harvey Broome Group
+- Tennessee Chapter's Harvey Broome Group

 without the leadership of this group, there simply would be

-no Wilderness in the Cherokee National
+no Wilderness in the Cherokee National Forest.

-of the maintenance of the Appalachian
+they are responsible of the maintenance of the Appalachian

 Trail through the Great Smoky Mountains National Park.

-Conservancy Doing what the Nature Conservancy does on a
+Land Conservancy Doing what the Nature Conservancy

-wished that the general population were
+buying it.
+We wished that the general population were

-sufficiently enlightened to protect special places without resorting to
+sufficiently enlightened to protect special places without

-Alliance - Any group that has
+Southern Utah Wilderness Alliance - Any group that has

 been hung in effigy in Escalante, Utah HAS to be doing

 protectors of Utah Wilderness.